 Having the right mix of secured and unsecured loans is a good practice.
 For example, having too much of unsecured debt such as credit card bills or outstanding personal loans will have an impact on the score.
 Having a high unsecured debt reflects on the credit behaviour of mismanagement of personal finance.
 Hence, it’s good to have a mix of secured loans (home loan, gold loan, loan against property, mortgage loans, car loan, business loan) along with some unsecured loans (student loans, credit card debt).
 This helps in maintaining a good credit score and also increases the chances of getting new credit.

 Frequently requesting for an increase in the credit card limit will result in too many hard enquiries.
 The more number of hard enquiries will adversely impact the credit report and the score.
-Also, this may be perceived as high dependence on credit.
 Also, the potential lender may perceive this as high chances of credit default in the future.

 Incorrect information in the credit report will hurt the credit score.
 For example, incorrect default payment information, loans or credit cards assigned, mistakes or errors in personal information, etc. Moreover, delayed or inaccurate reporting by banks can also hurt the score.